Baxolise-Ndzobongo/Baxolise-Ndzobongo/README.md

 ABOUT ME

-"👨‍💻 Hi there!
-I'm a dedicated software developer with a diverse skill set, ranging from front-end technologies like HTML, CSS, and JavaScript to robust back-end languages such as Java and Python.
+"👨‍💻I'm a dedicated software developer with a diverse skill set, ranging from front-end technologies like HTML, CSS, and JavaScript to robust back-end languages such as Java and Python.
 My journey into the world of technology began at the University of Forthare, where I earned my Bachelor of Information Systems degree, honing my analytical and problem-solving skills along the way.